Emma Frost: White Queen of the Hellfire Club

-As White Queen of the Hellfire Club, Frost held many titles, one of which was chairman of the board and CEO of Frost International, which helps to fund the activities of the Lords Cardinal.
-Frost also becomes the chairman of the board of trustees and headmistress of the Massachusetts Academy, a school for mutants which serves as a counterpoint to Charles Xavier's School for Gifted Youngsters.
-Frost and the club's agents later attempted to recruit Kitty Pryde for the Massachusetts Academy, and capture (and personally torture) several members of the X-Men, including Storm, Colossus, Wolverine, and Phoenix.
-Frost engages Phoenix in a psychic battle in which she is overpowered and on the verge of being killed.
-Frost launches a last-minute attack that led the X-Men to believe she had committed suicide, though in truth, she was comatose and recovering from Phoenix's attack under the care of Sebastian Shaw.
-In another encounter with the Hellfire Club, Frost telepathically forces Kitty Pryde's parents to transfer her from Xavier's to the Massachusetts Academy.
-She then switches minds with Storm to defeat the X-Men from within their own ranks, however, the process is soon reversed and the two are restored to their respective bodies.
+As White Queen of the Hellfire Club, Frost held many titles, one of which was chair of the board and CEO of Frost International, which helped to fund the activities of the Lords Cardinal.
+Frost also became the chair of the board of trustees and the headmistress of the Massachusetts Academy, a school for mutants which served as a counterpoint to Professor Charles Xavier's School for Gifted Youngsters.
+Frost and the club's agents later attempted to recruit Kitty Pryde for the Massachusetts Academy, and captured (and Frost personally tortured) several members of the X-Men, including Storm, Colossus, Wolverine, and Phoenix.
+Frost engaged Phoenix in a psychic battle in which she was overpowered and on the verge of being killed.
+Frost launched a last-minute attack that led the X-Men to believe she had committed suicide, though in truth, she was comatose and recovering from Phoenix's attack under the care of Shaw.
+In another encounter with the Hellfire Club, Frost telepathically forced Pryde's parents to transfer from Xavier's to the Massachusetts Academy.
+She then switched minds with Storm to defeat the X-Men from within their own ranks.
+However, the process was soon reversed and the two were restored to their respective bodies.
 She was later temporarily rendered comatose by Mastermind.

 The Hellions

-During her time with the Hellfire Club, Frost continues to run the Massachusetts Academy and mentors the mutant team known as the Hellions.
-Frost attempts to recruit several gifted youngsters to her cause: Firestar, Doug Ramsey and again Kitty Pryde, all of which result in altercations.
-Alongside the Hellions, Frost encounters the Hellions' rival team, Xavier's New Mutants, several times.
-When the New Mutants are later killed and resurrected by the Beyonder, they are left traumatized and withdrawn.
-Frost offers her assistance in telepathically restoring them to their former selves.
-She then coerces their headmaster Magneto into allowing them to join the Massachusetts Academy.
-With Shaw and Selene, Frost invites Magneto to join the Hellfire Club...
-Alongside the Hellfire Club, Frost battles the High Evolutionary's forces to rescue Magma, helps Magneto search for the New Mutants when they had gone missing, encounters the effects of the Inferno, and eventually forms an alliance with Selene and Magneto to oust Shaw from the inner circle.
+During her time with the Hellfire Club, Frost continued to run the Massachusetts Academy and mentored the mutant team known as the Hellions.
+Frost attempted to recruit several gifted youngsters to her cause: Firestar, Doug Ramsey and Pryde, all of which resulted in altercations.
+Alongside the Hellions, Frost encountered the Hellions' rival team, Xavier's New Mutants, several times.
+When the New Mutants were later killed and resurrected by the Beyonder, they were left traumatized and withdrawn.
+Frost offered her assistance in telepathically restoring them to their former selves.
+She then coerced their headmaster Magneto into allowing them to join the Massachusetts Academy.
+With Shaw and Selene, Frost invited Magneto to join the Hellfire Club.
+Alongside the Hellfire Club, Frost battled the High Evolutionary's forces to rescue Magma, helped Magneto search for the New Mutants when they had gone missing, encountered the effects of the Inferno, and eventually formed an alliance with Selene and Magneto to oust Shaw from the inner circle.